timday/coronavirus/docs/index.md

 [![Projections](img/global/small/projections-0.png)](img/global/projections-0.png)
 [![Projections](img/global/small/projections-1.png)](img/global/projections-1.png)

 Note: Model parameters are constrained to only allow growth rates to fall, because it never occurred to me that they'd do anything else!
-So the best-fit "straight exponential growth" line (purple) acts as an upper limit, and the variable-rate models can't flex above it.
+So the best-fit "straight exponential growth" line (green) acts as an upper limit, and the variable-rate models can't flex above it.

 UK
 ==